Pondidum/pondidum.github.io/content/post/2010-10-20-databinding-to-a-datagridview-the-order-of-columns.md

 ---
-layout: post
+date: "2010-10-20T00:00:00Z"
+tags: controls bug c#
 title: Databinding to a DataGridView - The order of columns
-tags: controls bug c#

 ---

 A while ago I was writing a small history grid in one of our applications at work.
 It has a single `HistoryItem` object, which is fairly straightforward, something like this: